yiisoft/yii2/docs/guide/input-forms.md

 <?= $form->field($model, 'email')->input('email') ?>
 ```

-Specifying attribute of the model can be does in more sophisticated ways for example when an attribute may
+Specifying the attribute of the model can be done in more sophisticated ways.
+For example when an attribute may
 take an array value when uploading multiple files or selecting multiple items you may specify it by appending `[]`
 to the attribute name: